katelynautumn28/ddd-research-guide/content/2-lesson.md

 Explore the full Divest Barnard finding aid [here]([https://getbootstrap.com/docs/4.1/components/card/](https://collections.barnard.edu/public/repositories/2/resources/381)).
 {% endcapture %}
 {% include card.html text=text header="Divest Barnard" title="Title example" img="BC37-35_Box1_Folder1_1.jpg" %}

+# For classes/workshops:
+{% include accordion.html
+title1="General document analysis questions" text1=
+  - What is the document?
+Who created the document, when did they create it, where did they created, why did they create it, and how did they create it?
+  - Where does your eye go first?
+What do you see that you didn’t expect?
+  - What is not communicated in the document and why?
+  - What does the document communicate to you as a standalone object?
+What does it communicate to you in relation to other documents in its collection, to other documents in your research?
+  - What can you infer about the broader campus, city, national, and/or international context in which a particular material was created?
+  - How would you contextualize this item within a larger research project or question?
+What other types of sources would you need to answer your questions about this item? title2="Content-specific questions" text2=
+  - What is different about the language and tone that administrators use when communicating to students about divestment compared to when students communicate to other students?
+Or when administrators communicate with other administrators?
+  - In what ways do/could these materials serve as precedent for our current moment? title3="Group Activity" text3=Work collaboratively to develop a digital timeline of divestment campaigns at Barnard using a platform like [Knight Lab’s Timeline JS](https://timeline.knightlab.com/).
+Small groups of students/participants could each create a timeline for one particular divestment campaign (e.g. South African apartheid, fossil fuels), or each group can be responsible for adding 2-3 events to a collective timeline that includes all types of divestment campaigns.  %}